idcrosby/website/content/blog/tech-strategy.md

 author = "Ian Crosby"
-title = "What is a tech strategy?" date = "2021-04-30" description = "Initial post for testing purposes." tags = [
+title = "What is a tech strategy?" date = "2021-04-30" description = "A guide for how to define your tech strategy." tags = [
     "test",
 ]